ayeressian/bunnycdn-storage-deploy/README.md

     purgePullZone: "true"
 ```

-## Create storage
+## 2. Storage Create

-This actions creates a bunny storage
+This actions creates a new bunny storage zone.
+It also returns an output which can be used in other github actions.

 ### Inputs